 The whole procedure gives a calculation of the so-called “house curve”.
 It is based on the recording itself (ie the calculated frequency dependant reverberation time) but also on parameters you entered in the form : room volume, distance, directivities.
-Note that if you choose SMPTE or AES curves, those will be used as targets and no calculation adapted to your own setup.
+Note that if you choose SMPTE, AES or B&K curves, those will directly be used as targets and no calculation adapted to your own setup (in this case, LF and timbre target won’t be used)

-To suit your needs, you can adjust the target with Timbre target and LF target :
+To suit your needs, you can choose “Auto music” and adjust the target with Timbre target and LF target :

 - Timbre target sharp/balanced/warm